KaunainKarmali/plan-it-2.0/README.md

 ### How I got started

 This project began as a to-do list in jQuery, then evolved into an app identical to Google's Keep app, and now has been transformed into a Trello-like project management app. planIt (version 1) project goals included learning how to build a full stack application by incorporating new technologies including Node, Express, and Mongo.
 This repo is for planIt (version 2), and its project goals include re-factoring key functionality from version 1.0, while improving on code quality.
-This includes, but is not limited to, incorporating best practices, improving responsiveness and making the site more accessible.
+This includes, but is not limited to, incorporating best practices, improving responsiveness, and making the site more accessible.
 These are all practices I learned since making version 1.0.

 ### The inspiration and journey of planIt

 While building planIt (version 1), I was working at Ernst and Young in a client-facing role that requires working on multiple projects simultaneously.
 In this role, we are required to submit timesheets on a weekly basis for client billings.
 When time sheeting at the end of each week, I frequently ran into the dilemma of trying to recall how much time I spent on a task.
 This was the inspiration behind planIt, where users can track tasks by project and how much time was spent on tasks.

 My technical challenge for planIt (version 2) was around making incremental decisions regarding what and how to re-factor key functionality from version 1.0 while researching and incorporating coding / accessibility best practices as I work to improve code quality.
-These incremental decisions have resulted in incorporating Styled Components to build my own custom components instead of relying on material-UI library, as well as breaking down components into smaller pieces in order to improve future scalability.
+These incremental decisions have resulted in incorporating Styled Components to build my own custom components instead of relying on material-UI library, as well as breaking down components into smaller pieces to improve future scalability.

 Refer to the README of planIt (version 1) [here](https://github.com/KaunainKarmali/planIt/tree/production) for technical challenges in version 1.